luca-drf/luca-drf.github.io/content/blog/oracle-python-m1.md

 ---
-title: "Oracle Client and Python on Apple M1"
+title: "Oracle Client and Python on Apple Silicon"
 date: 2022-06-25T14:50:06+01:00
 draft: false
 tags: [python, oracle, arm, apple m1, docker]
 featured: true
-summary: "Setting up your M1 Mac for linking and running x86 software.
+summary: "Setting up your Apple Silicon Mac for linking and running x86 software.
 Build and run x86 Python natively (and with Docker)"
 ---

 As a Web back-end developer, in general, I've been quite happy working on an